brian-slate/brianslate-resume/README.md

-# Brian Slate's Resume - SvelteKit App
+# Brian Slate Resume App

 This project is a dynamic, interactive resume built using SvelteKit.
 It showcases my skills, education, and employment history in a visually appealing format, and includes a feature to download the resume as a PDF.